tensorleap/leap-cli/pkg/tensorleapapi/docs/SessionWeightData.md

 ### NewSessionWeightData

-`func NewSessionWeightData(id string, sessionId string, epoch float64, globalStep float64, status StatusEnum, organization string, createdAt time.Time, createdBy string, ) *SessionWeightData`
+`func NewSessionWeightData(cid string, sessionId string, epoch float64, globalStep float64, status StatusEnum, teamId string, createdAt time.Time, createdBy string, ) *SessionWeightData`

 NewSessionWeightData instantiates a new SessionWeightData object This constructor will assign default values to properties that have it defined,